counternote/counternote/spec.md

 ### Mark

-A [mark][mark] is the name for a 'single straight quote' or 'hashmark' `'` in Counternote.
+A [mark][mark] is a 'single straight quote' or 'hashmark' `'` in Counternote.
 It serves as a separator.